 This is an effective and affordable way to make your water heater more efficient.
 Simply add a bit of insulation around your water heater tank.
 This will help to prevent the water from cooling off and lessen the need for re-heating.

 Although it’s true that many water heating units can be turned up as high as 140 degrees, the Department of Energy recommends that you keep your unit somewhere around the 120 mark.
 A lower temperature has numerous benefits including lower bills and avoiding dangerous scalding accidents involving kids.

 Tip 4 – Buy a New Water Heater

 Energy Star certified water heaters offer higher efficiency levels and can contribute greatly to lowering your heating bills if you are willing to make the investment.
-There are multiple options available that could help decrease your bill even more, including solar powered and tankless units.
+There are multiple options available that could help decrease your bill even more, including solar-powered and tankless units.

-If you’d like more information or ideas on how to lower your water heating costs during any time of the year, contact Action Plumbing today to speak with one of experts.
+If you’d like more information or ideas on how to lower your water heating costs during any time of the year, contact Action Plumbing today to speak with one of the experts.